ironhack-labs/lab-javascript-clue/README.md

 ### Create the mystery

-We need to create a `pickMistery` method that will call `randomSelector` for each card stack, and return an array with the 3 picked cards, a character, a weapon and a room.
+We need to create a `pickMistery` method that will call `randomSelector` for each card stack, and return an array with the 3 picked cards: a character, a weapon and a room.
 Our mystery should be stored on a `misteryEnvelope` variable.

 ## Iteration 3 - <small>Revealing the mistery</small>